-In a cluster deployment, every node must be GRIO-enabled.
-Every supported CXFS platform is GRIO-enabled.
-For more information, see the CXFS Administration Guide for SGI InfiniteStorage and the CXFS MultiOS Client-Only Guide for SGI InfiniteStorage.
+Every CXFS platform supports GRIO.
+All platforms are enabled by default except for Linux client-only nodes; on a Linux client-only node, you must enable GRIO and reboot the node in order for GRIO to take effect.
+For more information, see the CXFS 5 Administration Guide for SGI InfiniteStorage and the CXFS 5 Client-Only Guide for SGI InfiniteStorage.